-- ACTG Data Coordinating Center, Frontier Science Technology Research Foundation (FSTRF): Data for this study will be recorded on case report forms, keyed into a central database and electronically submitted to the Data Coordinating Center.
+- ACTG Data Coordinating Center, Frontier Science Technology Research Foundation (FSTRF): Data for this study will be keyed into a password protected central database.
 The data will be cleaned and stored at this facility until it is ready to be analyzed. - Statistical Data Analysis Center (SDAC): Approved data will be downloaded from FSTRF to the statistical data center for the AACTG at the Harvard School of Public Health.
 Specific study reports will be periodically provided to the study team and data safety review board to monitor if the trial is safe. - Contract Research Organization (PPD, Inc): Monitors from PPD will visit the AACTG on a quarterly basis to review data and correct mistakes before the data are sent to SDAC for analysis. - Government Agencies: Data from this study will be made available to the National Institutes of Health/Division of AIDS (DAIDS)/National Institute for Allergy and Infectious Disease (NIAID), for them to evaluate the safety and efficacy of the treatments being used in this study.